andefar6063/ai-trainer/README.md

-# ai-teacher
+# ai-trainer
-AI-Teacher makes it possible for you to get help from former innovators and more.
+AI-Trainer makes it possible for you to get help fulfilling your health goals.